 - Faulty Fuel Injector

-- Lack of * Proper * Fuel
+- Lack of Fresh or Proper Fuel

 - Faulty Crankshaft or Camshaft Position Sensors